 If bone was taken from another area of the body, there may be some soreness in that area for a few weeks.
 A collar-type neck brace will need to be worn for several weeks, or a halo brace may be required.

-Physical therapy may begin shortly after the procedure, and this cost may also be accounted for by a Des Moines personal injury lawyer handling the case.
+Physical therapy may begin shortly after the procedure, and these costs may also be recovered by a Des Moines personal injury lawyer handling the case.
 It is important to follow doctor’s orders.

 No driving will be permitted while any neck brace is worn and the patient should not return to work or perform strenuous activity until instructed to do so by the doctor.
 Short walks are good, but it is important to avoid too much exercise.

 Prognosis following cervical fusion

 The procedure often takes three hours to perform.
 It is an inpatient procedure, and patients may stay in the hospital for a couple days to recuperate.
 Although cervical fusion can relieve pain and other associated symptoms associated with the neck injury from the car accident, it is not always a permanent fix.
 Complications may occur and sometimes additional treatment or procedures may be necessary.
 This is also important to consider in an injury claim, as a Des Moines personal injury lawyer will also consider any future costs the victim may encounter in addition to current expenses and losses.